 Step three.
 Discover where those people get their information about which professionals can serve them in this field.
 Is it through connections they make at an American Medical Association conference?
 Speakers they hear at Chamber of Commerce luncheons?
 (Hint: Think small businesses.)
 The lawyer they hear won a big case for their competitor?
-A trade publication like Plumbing Standards for sanitary engineers or a website like HOWdesign.com for graphic designers?
-(Now there's small business!)
+A trade publication like "Plumbing Standards" for sanitary engineers or a website like HOWdesign.com for graphic designers?
 Yes, there are random opportunities - your kid's soccer game, for example - but your time is best spent in a space, actual or virtual, where the folks from step two hang out.